okorach/sonar-tools/README.md

 # <a name="docker"></a>Using sonar-tools in Docker

-Starting from version 3.4 `sonar-tools` is available a docker image.
+Starting from version 3.4 `sonar-tools` is available as a docker image.
 Here is how to use the docker version:
 ```
 docker pull sonar-tools:latest
 # Run `docker run sonar-tools` followed by your usual sonar-tools command with its parameters, and example below for sonar-loc